Final Rule: Disposal of Coal Combustion Residuals from Electric Utilities

 States and citizens perform a crucial role in the implementation and enforcement of this rule.
 EPA designed certain requirements, including Internet posting requirements, as part of the final rule to help ensure transparency and to assist those charged with playing this role.

 RCRA requires EPA to publish an open dump inventory to assist the states in complying with the directive that states that solid waste management plans shall provide for closure and upgrading of open dumps.
-After the final CCR rule was published, EPA developed an initial draft inventory that is open for public comment.
+After the final CCR rule was published, EPA developed an initial draft inventory and after public comment, finalized the inventory.